Contact

 Modelling steps and input data

 The preferred level of detail varies significantly with the type of modelling method used.
 In all cases, a free text description can be sufficient, but more fine grained descriptions are possible to enable programmatic access to certain details such as the template selected for homology modelling stored in ma_template_details and its alignment to the target stored in ma_alignment.
 Recent deep learning based de novo methods may also make use of templates but it may be more critical to have a reasonably large multiple sequence alignment (MSA) as an input.
-Such large input files are preferably stored as part of the accompanying data and referred to in ma_entry_associated_files.
+If the MSA has been generated by an automated procedure, it is sufficient to list the reference databases queried to generate the MSA.
+If it is necessary to store the complete MSA as an intermediate result, this can be done.
+Such large input files are then preferably stored as part of the associated data and referenced in ma_entry_associated_files.

 Model quality estimates